 What about money as a standard of achievement?
 It’s the golden idol of materialism.
 But does hoarding monetary resources make you successful or just “narcissistic?”

 There seems to be a disconnect between the message of the goal and what happens.
-The majority of people want to believe that they can or will be number one at something.
+Most people want to believe that they can or will be number one at something.
 However, statistics tell us that most people will be in the middle of the bell curve.
 Most people are “average.”
 However, being average in a culture based on the exceptional 2% standard is unrealistic.
 Let’s look more closely at how they use the message to manipulate us.

 The quest for excellence is a constant message in popular culture.
 The pursuit of excellence takes on many forms.
 You see it in organized sports at all levels.
 Baseball and football are where star athletes show off their talents paid for by advertising.